adityatawde9699/Cognate/SECURITY.md

 # Security Policy

 ## Supported Versions
-We currently support the latest `main` branch and tagged releases.
+We currently support the latest `master` branch and tagged releases.

 ## Reporting a Vulnerability